acherkashin/yandex-music-extension/README.md

 ## Contributing

 You can open an issue on a GitHub page or contact me at cherkalexander@gmail.com with any additional questions or feedback.

-## Known issues

-- Only Windows is currently supported 🙄
-- ...

 ## Support
 You can subscribe to [the author's telegram channel](https://t.me/cherkashindev) to support and motivate the author.